matthew-brett/pydagogue/_sources/git_push_algorithm.txt

 Something like this algorithm might do the job:

 #.
 Get the commit hash corresponding the branch we are going to push;
 #.
-Follow every :ref:`commit path <git-graph>` back from this commit, until we hit a commit hash
+Follow every commit path (see above)back from this commit, until we hit a
-   (filename) that the remote has.
-All the previous commits on the path, that the remote does not have, are *missing commits*; #.
-For every *missing commit* get the corresponding tree (directory listing) object.
+   commit hash (filename) that the remote has.
+All the previous commits on the path, that the remote does not have, are *missing commits*;
+#.
+For every *missing commit* get the corresponding tree (directory listing)
+   object.
 If the tree object is not in the remote objects directory, add to the list of *missing trees*;
 #.
 For every *missing tree* read the tree directory listing.
 Find any blob
    (file) objects in the directory listing that are not in the remote objects